|

 magnifying tool to even see them.
 Some species allow the male and female

-flowers to grow together up and down the length of the spadix but many of
+and down the length of the spadix but many of

 the rarer species do not.
 The female and male flowers are intentionally